wandevs/wandevs.org/docs/porting/introduction.md

 ---
 layout: page
+author: tyrion70
-title: How to migrate an existing dApp
+title: Introduction to migration
 ---
 This article covers the steps to migrate a dApp to Wanchain